gongzixiangyuan/gStore/docs/en-us/API_USAGE.md

 	def getAPIVersion(self, request_type):Function：Get the API version information parameter definition：[Request types "GET" and "POST" can be omitted if the request type is "GET"]
 	Example：res = gc.getAPIVersion()

-**Query the database and save the file: fquery**

-	def fquery(self, db_name, format, sparql, filename, request_type):Function：Query the database and save the result to a file Parameter definition：[database name], [query result type JSON, HTML or text], [SPARQL statement], [file name]，[Request types "GET" and "POST" can be omitted if the request type is "GET"]
-	Example：gc.fquery("lubm", "json", sparql, "ans.txt")

 **Export databse**